 Renewed research interest in FDI stems from the changes of perspectives among policy makers from "hostility" to "conscious encouragement" especially among developing countries.
 FDI had been as "parasitic" and retarding as development of domestic industries for export promotion until recently.
 Several researchers have contributed theoretically and empirically the ways in which inward FDI can contribute to the economy development of host countries, these includes increase in capital accumulation in the recipient economy, improved efficiency of locally owned host country firms via technology change and human capital augmentation and increased export.
-However Wang (2002) states that the extent to which FDI contributes to economy growth depends on the economic and social condition or the quality of environment of the recipient country, the degree of openness and the level of technology development, which would benefit from increase FDI to the host countries economies.
+However Wang (2002) states that the extent to which FDI contributes to economy growth depends on the economic and social condition or the quality of environment of the recipient country.
+Meaning that the quality of environment is associated to the rate of savings in the host country, the degree of openness and the level of technology development, which would benefit from increase FDI to the host countries economies.